DOCtorActoAntohich/devops-practices/monitoring/Logging.md

 It is done with the power of Grafana, Promtail, and Loki.

+If you need to run and test it yourself (locally), in the root folder run `make monitoring_compose_up` or `make monitoring_compose_down` to enable or disable the system respectively.

 ## How it works

 1. In `docker-compose-pull.yaml` you can see configurations for containers.